ogonkov/nunjucks-loader/README.md

 {{ static('foo/' + bar + '.ext') }}
 ```

+> :warning: Dynamic assets is not working in Windows at that moment, since
+> i don't have machine to debug what is wrong with it.
+Feel free to send PRs to
+> fix support for dynamic assets on Windows.

 > :warning: I advocate against using dynamic assets, because:
 >
 > 1. I have to support hacky regular expressions :smile: